 - Mobile apps need to be lean and focused.
 Screen space is small, so make sure you remove stuff that’s not absolutely necessary and keep the screen as uncluttered as possible.

-- There are thousands of apps out there today for yours to stand out, you need to make sure it is fun, engaging and exciting, and is of value to the user.
+- There are thousands of apps out there today, and for yours to stand out, you need to make sure it is fun, engaging and exciting, and is of value to the user.
 It needs to have a professional yet engaging design, something that Melbourne app developers (or similar professionals elsewhere) can help achieve as they tend to have more experience in building apps than you probably do.
 If the app is not special, you won’t be able to get people to choose your app over the others.

 - There are three main types of Smartphone usage, so you need to design keeping that in mind.
 Many people fiddle with their Smartphones when they have nothing else to do; design your apps so that they hold the attention of the user for a longer time.
 The user should also be able to pick up exactly where they left it; Facebook is the best example of such an app.
 Smartphones are also used by busy professionals on the go for getting minor tasks done; this calls for bold design, large fonts, and CTAs.
 Email and banking apps are a good example of this.
 Then there are people who are looking to learn about stuff they don’t know about, usually when travelling; be sure to include offline support and minimize battery usage – Maps are a good example.